saiguptha2003/OPC_SERVER_SCADA_HMI_SERVER/README.md

 4. Start the FrontEND application to visualize the data fecting from the OPC SERVER
 5. Stop Server

-## For Results Please REFER RESULTS Folder
+## For Results Please REFER RESULTS